-Protection of Lake Eyre Basin streams and watercourses
+Protection of Lake Eyre Basin rivers and floodplains

-Making up approximately 30% of the state, the Queensland section of the Lake Eyre Basin covers an area over 510,000km² with extensive waterways and wetlands.
-The headwaters for the Georgina and, Diamantina Rivers and Cooper Creek start in Queensland and all flow into the Kati Thanda-Lake Eyre system.
+Making up approximately 30% of the state, the Queensland section of the Lake Eyre Basin covers an area over 510,000km² with extensive watercourses and wetlands.
+The headwaters for the Georgina and Diamantina Rivers and Cooper Creek start in Queensland and all flow into the Kati Thanda-Lake Eyre system.

 Some of the key environmental values of the Lake Eyre Basin are: